Alok Vaid-Menon

-Alok Vaid-Menon (born July 1, 1991) is an American writer, performance artist, and media personality who performs under the moniker ALOK.
-Alok is gender non-conforming and transfeminine, and uses the singular they third person pronouns.
+Alok Vaid-Menon (born July 1, 1991, stylized ALOK) is an American writer, performance artist, and media personality.
+Vaid-Menon is gender non-conforming and transfeminine, and uses the singular they third person pronouns.

-As a mixed-media artist, Alok uses poetry, comedy, performance, lecture, sound-art, fashion design, self-portraiture, and social media to explore themes of gender, race, trauma, belonging, and the human condition.
-Their artistry responds to violence against trans and gender non-conforming people, calling for freedom from constraining gender norms.
+Vaid-Menon's work deals with violence against trans and gender non-conforming people, calling for freedom from what they see as constraining gender norms.
 They advocate for bodily diversity, gender neutrality, and self-determination.
-Alok has presented creative work in over 40 countries.
+Vaid-Menon has presented creative work in over 40 countries.

 Early life and education

-Vaid-Menon grew up in College Station, Texas as the child of Malayali and Punjabi immigrant parents from Malaysia and India, who went to work as a professor and health care executive.
-Growing up, Alok was bullied for their race and gender expression.
-They felt that they were unable to come out on their own terms because as a visibly gender non-conforming person, they did not know they were different until they were punished for it and told who they were.
-They developed their art practice at a young age in response to this harassment.
+Vaid-Menon grew up in College Station, Texas.
+Their father is a Malayali who was born in Malaysia and worked as a professor.
+Their Punjabi mother worked as a health care executive; she grew up in Punjab immigrated to New York, US, in the late 1960s when Vaid-Menon's maternal grandfather got a college job in the United States.
+Growing up, Vaid-Menon was bullied for their race and gender expression.

+Vaid-Menon said they felt unable to come out on their own terms because as a gender non-conforming person, they did not know they were different until they were punished for it and told who they were.
+Vaid-Menon developed their art practice at a young age in response to this harassment.
 "Making art gave me the permission to live.
 I needed somewhere to put the pain."
 They began to use poetry and style to interrupt other peoples’ assumptions, challenge shame, and declare themself on their own terms.
 Because they were not able to express themself visually for fear of safety, they began to share their art online and received supportive responses.

-In 2019 Alok returned to College Station to host a Pride celebration with the local LGBTQ community in honor of the 50th anniversary of Stonewall.

 After leaving Texas, Alok attended Stanford University where they graduated with a BA in feminist, gender, and sexuality studies and comparative studies in race and ethnicity, as well as a masters in sociology in 2013.

+From 2013 to 2017, they performed with DarkMatter, an art and activist collaboration best known for spoken word poetry addressing queer/trans South Asian themes.

+In 2019 Vaid-Menon returned to College Station to host a Pride celebration with the local LGBTQ community in honor of the 50th anniversary of the Stonewall riots.